daniel-scholz/CocktailsWebEng/README.md

-# CocktailsWebEng
+# Interactive Coktails Web Page in Django
-Projekt für Web Engineering im 4.
-Semester der DHBW Mannheim
+Get yourself with taste!